Sanchayan-Bhowal/sanchayan-bhowal.github.io/content/posts/experiences/journeyToPhD.md

 ### The Pivotal Summer: 2024

 After returning from BDSI, I started my MMath, focusing on my courses and striving to do well.
 Summer 2024 was the most crucial period concerning my PhD applications.
 I completed a project with Prof. Somabha, and during this time, I had the opportunity to meet Prof. Bhaswar.
-The three of us began collaborating on a project, and both professors agreed to supervise my master's research.
+The three of us began collaborating on a project, and both professors agreed to supervise my master's project.
 With my second year set to begin, I also started preparing for PhD applications, drafting my Statement of Purpose (SOP).
 For future applicants, I would emphasize that the summer before applying is the most critical time—you should have all required documents prepared in advance, as managing applications during the semester can be overwhelming.

 ### Conferences: The Underrated Experience